-The Headteacher (or Deputy Headteacher, in the Headteacher's absence) has the authority to exclude a pupil, for a fixed-term or permanently, taking into account all the circumstances, the evidence available and the need to balance the interests of the pupil against those of the whole school community.
-Fixed-term or permanent exclusions are recorded on a pupil's individual record in the school's information management system (SIMS).
+The Headteacher (or Deputy Headteacher, in the Headteacher's absence) has the authority to suspend a pupil, for a fixed-term or permanently exclude, taking into account all the circumstances, the evidence available and the need to balance the interests of the pupil against those of the whole school community.
+Suspensions or permanent exclusions are recorded on a pupil's individual record in the school's information management system (Bromcom).

-Whenever a Headteacher excludes a pupil, the parents will be notified without delay, ideally by phone followed up by a letter.
-The letter will state the reason for the exclusion.
+Whenever a Headteacher uses these sanctions, a pupil, the parents will be notified without delay, ideally by phone followed up by a letter.
+The letter will state the reason for the suspension.
+Where possible, a follow up meeting will be arranged to look at strategies and support that can be offered to avoid a recurrence.